About JEFF

 MY Investments

-To date, I've invested in about 60 startups, mostly all pre-revenue.
-Many of these investments turned out to be unmitigated disasters, and complete write-offs, but nine have so far had successful 'exits'.
-I've been chairman and lead investor in two startups that have been acquired by Fortune 500 companies: Internet retailer BUYSEASONS, which owned and managed the largest retailer of costumes in the world, BuyCostumes.com, sold to Liberty Media in 2006, and ModernMed, a healthcare services company, which was sold to DaVita in 2012.
-I was also one of the few investing angels and initially on the Board of Directors of Propeller Health, which was sold to ResMed in 2019.
+To date, I've invested in about 60 startups, primarily pre-revenue.
+Many of these investments were unmitigated disasters and complete write-offs, but nine have had successful exits.
+I've been chairman and lead investor in two startups acquired by Fortune 500 companies: Internet retailer BUYSEASONS, which owned and managed the largest retailer of costumes in the world and was sold to Liberty Media in 2006, and ModernMed, a healthcare services company, which was acquired by DaVita in 2012.

-Read more about my investments here.
+You'll be able to read more about my investments here.

 From the Blog